SSWConsulting/SSW.Rules.Content/rules/linkedin-creator-mode/rule.md

 archivedreason: null
 guid: a966bc7d-7e28-4496-aba1-d2b6b6eb6067
 ---

-Creator mode is a profile setting that can help you grow your reach, influence and audience on LinkedIn.
+[Creator mode](https://www.linkedin.com/help/linkedin/answer/a522537) is a profile setting that can help you grow your reach, influence and audience on LinkedIn.

 <!--endintro-->

-You can turn on creator mode to get access to additional tools and features that help you create content and grow your audience base on LinkedIn.
+You can turn on creator mode to get access to [additional tools and features](https://www.linkedin.com/help/linkedin/answer/a529748) that help you create content and grow your audience base on LinkedIn.

-For example, you can add topics you post the most about in the form of hashtags.
+For example, you can add topics you post the most about in the form of hashtags so users can find your profile when they are searching for a topic they want to learn more about.

 ::: bad
 ![Figure: Bad example - no hashtags](Picture1.png)